ozaner/ozanerhansha.github.io-OLD/_posts/math/calculus/00-0-0-eulers-method.md

 ````

 ## Truncation Error
-Recall from the derivation given above that Euler's method is simply an iterative version of $y(t)'s$ 1st order Taylor polynomial.
+Recall from the derivation given above that Euler's method is simply an iterative version of $y(t)$'s 1st order Taylor polynomial.
 The error incurred by this truncation is dubbed the **truncation error**.
-This type of error is independent of the accuracy of our machine, as opposed to round-off error.
+This type of error is independent of the precision of our machine, as opposed to round-off error.

 ### Local Truncation Error (LTE)
 The **local truncation error (LTE)** is the error made in one iteration, assuming there was no error previously.
 Denoted $\tau_i$, it's given by: